MicrosoftDocs/sql-docs/docs/2014/reporting-services/report-server-service-trace-log.md

 ms.assetid: 2fde08b2-137d-4f4b-88e5-216030216e0d
 caps.latest.revision: 49
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Report Server Service Trace Log
-  The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server trace log is an ASCII text file that contains detailed information for Report Server service operations, including operations performed by the Report Server Web service, Report Manager, and background processing.
+  The [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report server trace log is an ASCII text file that contains detailed information for Report Server service operations, including operations performed by the Report Server Web service, Report Manager, and background processing.
 The trace log file includes redundant information that is recorded in other log files, plus additional information that is not otherwise available.
 Trace log information might be useful if you are debugging an application that includes a report server, or investigating a specific problem that was written to the event log or execution log.

 > [!NOTE]
 >  In previous releases, there were multiple trace log files, one for each application.
-The following files are obsolete and are no longer created in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] and later versions: ReportServerWebApp_*\<timestamp>*.log, ReportServer_*\<timestamp>*.log, and ReportServerService_main_*\<timestamp>*.log.
+The following files are obsolete and are no longer created in [!INCLUDE[ssKatmai](../includes/sskatmai-md.md)] and later versions: ReportServerWebApp_*\<timestamp>*.log, ReportServer_*\<timestamp>*.log, and ReportServerService_main_*\<timestamp>*.log.

  **In this topic:**